 For a 60.44b(k) source operating on natural gas, 60.49b(q)(1) requires reports on the annual capacity factor in order to demonstrate the factor remains less than 10%.
 DTE River Rouge includes the annual capacity factor in each of the quarterly reports; the annual capacity factor has not exceeded 1% since at least the third quarter of 2005.
 Per 60.49b(q)(3) and SC VI.2 of EU-AUX_BOILER, a source that meets the criteria in 60.44b(j) is to include within the periodic report the results of any NOx tests conducted, the boiler's hours of operation, and the boiler's cumulative hours of operation since the last NOx test.
-DTE River Rouge includes this information in each of the quarterly reports.
-However, the 2nd Quarter 2013 report must be updated; in the 9/19/2013 submittal the Auxiliary Boiler is reported to have run for 101 hours in the 2nd Quarter 2013, but only reported to have run for 1 hour in the quarterly report for that period.
+As indicated earlier in this report DTE River Rouge includes this information in each of the quarterly reports.
+After the last inspection (9/17/2013) and subsequent email discussions with J. Korniski, DTE updated the 1st and 2nd Quarter 2013 reports to reflect the actual Aux Boiler operating hours.